isaac-weisberg/HalfFive/README.md

 Some other environments don't put any restrictions on scheduling just because they do support being worked with on no matter what thread.
 There, you are free to `subscribeOn` and `observeOn` operators multiple times and the only consideration you will have is only the context transition logic you yourself put into it.

 Spoiler: Foundation platforms are not that.
 UIKit part of iOS - in particular.
 Here, a full-pledged multithreaded environment allows for arbitrary concurrently scheduled code execution.
-UIKit does not support a multitude of its functionality to be run not from the main app thread and on such occasions you get a runtime error.
+UIKit does not support a multitude of its functionality to be run *not* from the main app thread and on such occasions you get a runtime error.
 And there is no way to statically check whether if you are interacting with UIKit APIs from the main thread or not.

+**Well, this framework is an attempt to start statically checking the execution context and preventing you from making mistakes.**